-The Trust also assist a local community project with the logistics to feed approximately 1500 needy children at 8 schools in Walvis Bay on a daily basis during the school terms.
+The Trust also assist a local community project with the logistics to feed approximately 2500 needy children at 7 schools on a daily basis during the school terms in Walvis Bay.

 The Feeding Project was started in October 2007 after the Trust took over from the previous charity operations of another non-profitable organisation on a small erf in Tutaleni.